 Perry and Judy Messer became the owners of the Hampshire Athletic Club in the fall of 2007.
-They have owned and ran HAC’s sister facility, Northampton Athletic Club for 32 years.
-Perry and Judy feel very fortunate to be apart of both the Amherst and Northampton community.
+They have owned and ran HAC’s sister facility, Northampton Athletic Club since 1982.
+Perry and Judy feel very fortunate to be a part of both the Amherst and Northampton community.

-When they are not at the Club Perry and Judy enjoy running together, traveling with their children and volunteering as board members of the Northampton High School Booster Club.
+When they are not at the Clubs Perry and Judy enjoy running together, traveling with their three children and volunteering as board members of the Northampton High School Booster Club.